Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 - Enable low-income persons aged 55 and older to remain physically and mentally active and to enhance their self-esteem through continued participation in needed community services.

-- Enable children with exceptional needs or special needs to achieve improved physical, mental, emotional, and social development.
+- Enable students with exceptional needs or special needs to achieve improved educational outcomes and social development.

 - Provide a stipend or other benefits that enable individuals to participate as Foster Grandparents without cost to themselves